Stronger, healthier communities

 Our donation, along with support from our customers, colleagues and partners, enables the charity to distribute over £4 million a year to charitable organisations in England, Scotland and Wales.

-We are growing Greggs Breakfast Clubs
+We are supporting Greggs Foundation Breakfast Clubs

 We've been providing a free breakfast to children who need it for 25 years.
 We know that hungry children find it harder to concentrate and learn so we want to make sure as many as possible are getting a good start to their day, which in turn gives them a good start in life.